MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

    ![](/img/react-to-full-stack/s3-10.png)

-That's the S3 part done, our app is now hosted in the cloud, now to configure Cloudfront to distribute it.
+That's the S3 part done, our app is now securely stored in the cloud, now to configure Cloudfront to distribute it.

 <br>

 ### Create a cloudfront distribution

-[AWS Cloudfront](https://www.amazonaws.cn/en/cloudfront/) a content delivery network (CDN) that will serve your application to your end users.
+[AWS Cloudfront](https://www.amazonaws.cn/en/cloudfront/) is a content delivery network (CDN) that will serve your application to your end users.

 1. Search for cloudfront using the search bar.